arkadi27/oppfi/README.md

 * your virtual environment should have been actived from steps above
 *  **pip3 install -r requirements.txt** - command to install needed dependencies
-*  **pytest src/test/ --html=reports/TestResults.html -vv -n 2** - this for example will run tests for inside src/test directory, where -n is the number of parallel executions
+*  **pytest src/test/ --html=reports/TestResults.html -vv -n 2** - this for example will run tests inside src/test directory, where -n is the number of parallel executions

 # Note
 Fixtures starting with l_ are local fixtures.
 Meaning you'll find them in the conftest.py file located in the same directory as the service name.
 For example l_get_posts can be found in /posts directory.
 Fixtures starting with g_ are global fixtures and are located in the src/test directory in the conftest.py file.